alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 EPSRC explains that information on data access can inform decisions about data retention.
 The funding body does not expect data to be retained if it has attracted no interest, once a period of 10 years has lapsed from last access (Expectation VII).
-Data citations or "any other metric based on reliable source of evidence widely accepted at the time" can be used as evidence of interest shown in the dataset [@epsrc2014cla].
+Data citations or "any other metric based on reliable source of evidence widely accepted at the time" can be used as evidence of interest shown in the dataset. [@epsrc2014cla]

-For researchers in short term: getting credit for full range of research outputs.
+For researchers in the short term, tracking the use of data is a necessary part of the process for claiming credit for the full range of research outputs.
 Link to REF 2020 (and any other research QA schemes internationally that do/might count datasets)?
-By monitoring usage, get to know which forms of data preparation and data publication work the best.
+By monitoring usage, researchers can get to know which forms of data preparation and data publication work best.
+This could inform future activities for data dissemination, or uncover new avenues or audiences for data sharing.

-May lead to collaboration with peers who are using the data, or to knowledge of communities who were not the original intended audience (e.g. the public).
+Opportunities could arise for collaboration with peers who are using the data, and knowledge of communities who were not the original intended audience (e.g. the public) may surface.

-Longer term:
-increased acceptance of data as research output will drive up data sharing, improving the quality of science and opening up opportunities for more forms of research.
+In the longer term, there is an expectation that increased acceptance of data as research output will drive up data sharing, improving the quality of science and opening up opportunities for more forms of research.

+The output of data usage monitoring can be used by institutions in different ways [@rdmf122014turd]:
+* promotional activities and celebration of particular data sharing and re-use successes by researchers at the institution
+* creation of special collections around popular data sets
+* meeting funder requirements to safeguard data for the appropriate length of time since last use
+* plan for and monitor the success of the infrastructure providing access to the data

 Impact measurement concepts
 ===========================